Tony Anderson, Commissioner

 Chief Executive Officer, San Joaquin County Hispanic Chamber of Commerce

 Lisa Vela is the Chief Executive Officer of the San Joaquin County Hispanic Chamber of Commerce.
 Lisa illustrates the transformational leadership style in action through her art of motivating people in working towards achieving a common goal.
-Her intensive strategy for business growth and development include a robust platform through the San Joaquin County Chambers signature programs, marketing, networking and advocacy.
+Her intensive strategy for business growth and development includes a robust platform through the San Joaquin County Chambers signature programs, marketing, networking and advocacy.

 Lisa Vela’s extensive background in multi-language broadcasting began in 1990 and spanned over 25 years for Entravision Communications Corporation as the Senior V.P. of Integrated Marketing Solutions.
 Her experience encompassed Radio and Digital on both the local and national levels.
 She managed multiple channel strategies, built, developed and managed promotion outreach teams, through the development of integrated marketing solutions, business acumen, and strategic thinking.
 She is a specialist in the latest Digital and Social Media technologies with traditional broadcast media to develop comprehensive and integrated marketing solutions.